gyetvan-andras/ModernLook-OSX/README.md

 **NEW** as of 03.18.2015

-Added an MLHooverButton to the toolbar to demonstrate its look.
+Added an MLHoverButton to the toolbar to demonstrate its look.

 #Known issues